DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 Interactions between the OAIS and the Producers are often guided by a Submission Agreement, which establishes specific details  about those interactions such as the type of information expected to be submitted, the metadata the Producer is expected to deliver, the logistics of the actual transfer, and statements regarding access restrictions on the submitted material (Lavoie B, The Open Archival Information System (OAIS) Reference Model: Introductory Guide (2nd Edition), 2014, [http://www.dpconline.org/component/docman/doc_download/1359-dpctw14-02](http://www.dpconline.org/component/docman/doc_download/1359-dpctw14-02)).

 Given the importance of the Submission Agreement, the E-ARK SIP specification provides a way of referring to it regardless of its form.
 A submission agreement can be delivered in digital (e.g. PDF or XML file) or in analogue forms (e.g. paper document).
-To better understand how one can reference the Submission Agreeement within the SIP, please see section about the `metsHdr`).
+To better understand how one can reference the Submission Agreement within the SIP, please see section about the `metsHdr`).

 According to the [PAIMAS, 2004](http://public.ccsds.org/Pubs/651x0m1.pdf) standard the submission agreement should include a complete and precise definition of: